 Proposal 4: Add procedural text in NGAP on how NG-RAN node should use the CN MT Communication Handling IE when it is included in the Core Network Assistance Information for RRC INACTIVE IE during the INITIAL CONTEXT SETUP REQUEST, UE CONTEXT MODIFICATION REQUEST, HANDOVER REQUEST and PATH SWITCH REQUEST ACKNOWLEDGE messages.
 (Ericsson, CATT, ZTE, QC)

-Proposal 5: Update TS 38.300 BL CR as follows: (ZTE)
+Proposal 5: Update TS 38.300 BL CR as follows: Upon receiving the RAN Paging Request message from the AMF while the UE is in RRC_INACTIVE with eDRX beyond 10.24 seconds, the last serving gNB may page in its cells comprised in the RNA and may send XnAP RAN Paging to neighbour gNB(s) if the RNA includes cells of neighbour gNB(s), in order for the UE to resume connection.
+(ZTE)

 Proposal 6: miscellaneous (Nokia) proposals:

 move the description of the NR Paging Long eDRX Information for RRC INACTIVE IE together with the description of the HLCom Activate and remove the “if”.